Yosemite Welcomes Back Visitors After Coronavirus Closure

 Those who arrive at the park without reservations will be turned away at the gate.
 People who visit on Yosemite Area Regional Transportation System (YARTS), by bus, on foot or on horseback don't need a day-use reservation.
 Annual pass holders will still need to get a day-use reservation ahead of time.

 Only two campsites are open, one larger site with a limit at 50% capacity and a smaller camp that allows horses.
-Other camp facilities are closed due to staffing.
+Other camp facilities are closed because of limited staffing.

-During the nearly three-month closure, wildlife has flourished with the usual human visitors and their cars.
+During the nearly three-month closure, wildlife has flourished without the usual human visitors and their cars.
 Richards said it'll be interesting to see how animals in the park respond again to people.

 "We've seen a lot of bears out and active," she said.
 "We will see when the park reopens how the animals continue to react and adapt to visitors coming back."

-The closure and scaled-down reopening are having a huge affect on communities and businesses that surround the park.
+The closure and scaled-down reopening are affecting communities and businesses that surround the park.

 "It's a light at the end of the tunnel," said Tony McDaniel with the Yosemite Mariposa County Tourism Bureau.